borja-sg/Muon-identification-WCD/README.md

  - ./models -> Contain the saved models and the figures with the results.
  - ./tables/CV -> This fold contain the tables in tex format with the results for each model trained using CV.
 The summary fold contain the mean for each model using all the seeds.
  - ./tables/ensembles -> This fold contain the tables with the results for the ensembles.
+ - ./configs -> Configs files for the experiments.

 ## Simulations
  - No data is deposited in this repository given the size of the simulation used.
 Please, if you wish to download the data, contact the authors.